Spectral State Compression of Markov Processes

-Recovery of a low-rank probability transition matrix has been considered by \cite{hsu2012spectral, huang2016recovering, li2018estimation}\footnote{\cite{li2018estimation} was completed after the initial arxiv version of the current paper was released, therefore \cite{li2018estimation} is not a prior work.}. \cite{hsu2012spectral} studied a spectral method for estimating hidden Markov models and proved sample complexity for the Kullback-Leiber divergence that depends on spectral properties of the model.
-A subroutine of the method conducts spectral decomposition of a multi-step empirical transition matrix for identifying the hidden states. \cite{huang2016recovering} recently studied the estimation of a rank-two probabilistic matrix from observations of independent samples and provided error upper bounds. \cite{li2018estimation} studies a rank-constrained likelihood estimator for Markov chains and provide upper and lower bounds for the Kullback-Leiber divergence.
+Recovery of a low-rank probability transition matrix has been considered by \cite{hsu2012spectral, huang2016recovering, li2018estimation}\footnote{\cite{li2018estimation} was completed after the initial arxiv version of the current paper was released, therefore \cite{li2018estimation} is not a prior work.}. \cite{hsu2012spectral} studied a spectral method for estimating hidden Markov models and proved sample complexity for the Kullback-Leibler divergence that depends on spectral properties of the model.
+A subroutine of the method conducts spectral decomposition of a multi-step empirical transition matrix for identifying the hidden states. \cite{huang2016recovering} recently studied the estimation of a rank-two probabilistic matrix from observations of independent samples and provided error upper bounds. \cite{li2018estimation} studied a rank-constrained likelihood estimator for Markov chains and provide upper and lower bounds for the Kullback-Leibler divergence.
 In comparison to these works, we focus on the Markov processes, and we provide explicit upper bounds and minimax lower bounds for the total variation distance and the subspace angle.
-Our result also extends to the estimation of rectangular stochastic matrices, which could be useful as a subroutine for estimating hidden Markov models or other higher-order models.

-Our results on estimating the leading Markov feature space in Section \ref{sec:state-compression} use the idea that roots in the principal component analysis (PCA).
-PCA is one of the most prominent dimension reduction tools in multivariate statistics that can be traced back to \cite{pearson1901liii}.
-Classical PCA methods are based on the spectral decomposition of some empirical covariance or correlation matrices.
-In contrast to PCA, our method focus on exploiting the low-rank {\it mean} structure of the transition kernel and finding the subspace of leading Markov features.